0x644BE25/Syrah/README.md

-# Syrah: Slide-seq pipeline augmentation
+# Syrah: Slide-seqV2 pipeline augmentation
-Modification for the slide-seq v2 analysis pipeline to correct for deletions in bead oligos and bead forking.
-Now improved for user-friendliness, minimal computation, and maximized parallelism with the standard pipeline.
+Modification for the slide-seqV2 analysis pipeline to correct for deletions in bead oligos and bead forking.

 Correspondence to: cbrewster@stowers.org